inthesum/Flye/docs/FAQ.md

 have sufficient quality, coverage and length.

 A notable exception is the `--min-overlap` parameter.
-Intuitively, we want keep it as high as possible (e.g. 5kb) to reduce the complexity of a repeat graph.
+Intuitively, we want keep it as high as possible (e.g. 5-10kb) to reduce the complexity of a repeat graph.
 However, if the read length is not sufficient, this might lead to gaps in assembly.
 Flye automatically selects this parameter based on the read length distribution, and for the most of datasets the selected value works well.
-In some rare cases, this parameter needs to be adjusted manually, for example if the read length distribution is skewd.
+In some rare cases, this parameter needs to be adjusted manually, for example if the read length distribution is skewed.

-Currently, the minimum overlap is automatically selected with the 1kb-5kb range.
-For some datasets (such as ultra-long ONT reads) it makes sense to manually increase minimum overlap to 10k.
-We will likely include this as an automatic rule in the future releases.
+Since the version 2.9, Flye has a command-line parameter `--extra-params` to override config-level parameters that are not normally exposed to a user.
+You can experiment at your own risk, we do not provide detailed guidelines how to set those.

 Can I use both PacBio and ONT reads for assembly?
 -------------------------------------------------